sanketjpatel/moon-rover/README.md

 The details of a gas station can be represented by two space separated numbers, where the first number indicates the location of the gas station in miles.
 The second number indicates miles that you can travel with the gas available at that location.

-Last line represents `i`, the index number of the gas station from which you will start the journey.
+Last line represents the index number of the gas station from which you will start the journey.

+The gas stations are sorted by their locations on the route.

 ## Expected Output